Category: Uncategorized

 Why not just compare directly?

-Here’s where it gets interesting.
-And where your intuition will fight you.
-In finite fields, there are no negative numbers.
-Everything wraps around.
-If this section feels weird, that’s normal.
-Read slowly.
+This is where your intuition will fight you.
+In finite fields, there are no negative numbers, everything wraps around.
+If this section feels weird, that’s normal, read it slowly.

 Think of a car odometer that only goes to 999,999.
 Drive one more mile past that and it shows 000,000, not 1,000,000.
 Try to go backwards from 000,000 and you get 999,999, not -1.